 Challenging, Rewarding, Fun

-Please tell us how your work has developed during your time at UAL
+How your work has developed during your time at Chelsea?

-The aesthetic of my work has changed dramatically during my time at UAL.
+The aesthetic of my work has changed dramatically during my time at Chelsea.
 The last 3 years, taught me how to be a truly independent artist.

 What are you working on for the degree show?